-Building a playhouse is a dream project for many families and Chris from Walla Walla, WA accomplished this for his daughter Romey.
+Building a playhouse is a dream project for many families and our friend Chris from Walla Walla, WA accomplished this for his daughter Romey.

 Chris shares a bit of information about his home, neighborhood and their remodeling process that included building the playhouse.

 Located in a historic home district of Walla Walla, Washington and directly next to a neighborhood park we purchased our 95 year old home in 1999.
 At that time there was not much to be said for the landscaping in the dreary, L – shaped, grape stake fenced backyard; not to mention we had no covered parking.